ophian/serendipity_event_staticpage/README.md

 - - -

 ### Already done: :arrow_up:
+- [x] Added 2.0 experimental entrylistings (entrylisting and pageorder sequencer) respect parent/child staticpages treview listing in a simple way
+- [x] Added 2.0 collapsible boxes icon change and use universal setLocalStorage() and for retrieve
+- [x] Added new simpler pageorder table fetcher
+- [x] Added compat fallback to defaultform_template in case of cookie stored 'all fields/non-template' (old hardcoded) form
+- [x] Changed method name getSystersID() to getSisterID()
 - [x] prepare everything to HTML5, which will be the default in future
-- [x] prepare everything to shut down plugins hardcoded non-smarty output in future
+- [x] prepare everything and purge plugins hardcoded non-smarty output
 - [x] remove the 'no template' hardcoded stuff
 - [x] Plain Editor button changes for the 2.0 backend
 - [x] Extend required Serendipity version to 1.7 and Smarty 3.1, since the old_backend_staticpage.tpl would need too much old Smarty2 and CSS fixes